PAIR-code/lit/documentation/frontend_development.md

-First, since the `LitModule` base class derives from `MobxLitElement`, any observable data that we use in the `render` method automatically triggers a rerener when updated.
+First, since the `LitModule` base class derives from `MobxLitElement`, any observable data that we use in the `render` method automatically triggers a re-render when updated.
 This is excellent for simple use cases, but what about when we want to trigger more complex behavior, such as the asynchronous request outlined above?

-The pattern that we leverage across the app is as follows: The `render` method (10) accesses a private observable `pigLatin` property (6) that, when updated, will rerender the template and show the results of the translation automatically.
+The pattern that we leverage across the app is as follows: The `render` method (10) accesses a private observable `pigLatin` property (6) that, when updated, will re-render the template and show the results of the translation automatically.
 In order to update the `pigLatin` observable, we need to set up a bit of machinery.
 In the lit-element lifecycle method `firstUpdated`, we use a helper method `reactImmediately` (7) to set up an explicit reaction to the user